Community Care and Love

 Some of us are fortunate to be born into nations, communities or families where we aren't exposed to war or violence every day.
 We might take it for granted that we can afford food when we are hungry, or that we go home to the same house every night.
 Perhaps we might be blessed with good social standing because we of our wealth, beauty, or being accomplished in a field that is valued by society.
 For the few that experience these benefits, there are hundreds who don't.
 Martin Luther King Jr., in accepting the Nobel Peace Prize in 1964, wrote ‘I have the audacity to believe the peoples everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality and freedom for their spirits.
 I believe that what self-centred men have torn down, men other-centred can build up.'

-At PNC we invest in people to help uplift and restore them by sharing ourselves, our own gifts, talents and resources.
+At Pathways we invest in people to help uplift and restore them by sharing ourselves, our own gifts, talents and resources.
 When we open ourselves up to share what we are blessed with, we too experience some of the fullness of life and love God desires for all people.

 Praying and working for God's values in God's world